Buddy L International Red Baby Trucks

 Buddy L & the Red Baby

-The next year; 1923; after their dealer campaign Buddy L started producing a Red Baby toy truck.
+In 1923, a year after the start of their dealer campaign Buddy L started producing a Red Baby toy truck.
 It was not advertised or available in any of the Buddy L marketing so it is believed it was exclusive to IHC dealers only.
 The truck had decaling like the real Red Baby but initially did not have the standard Buddy L radiator or floorboard decals.
 This tall cab doorless model continued production through 1929 and the later ones had one, or both of the Buddy L radiator and floorboard decals.
 In 1930 Buddy L changed their truck designs to incorporate a shorter cab with opening doors.
 The 1930 Red Baby came in this design too.
 It also included a Buddy L decal inside the driver’s side door.
 These 1930 or later trucks are much less common than the first style.
+Additionally, there is a known variation of the early Red Baby truck that are painted black.
+These trucks are identical to the early style production Red Baby but only have decals on the bed side that says “International Speed Truck”.
+We are only aware of two of these trucks that exist, and they are pictured in the gallery below.
+They were probably prototypes or samples.